Skip to content

 CLI

-lnms config:get will fetch the current config settings (composite of database, config.php, and defaults).
+lnms config:get <setting> returns the current configuration settings.
+These settings combine the database, config.php, and the defaults.

-If you set up bash completion, you can use tab completion to find config settings.
+With bash completion, you can use the tab key to find configuration settings.

 Getting a list of all current values